uchicago-cs/chiwebsite/chirc/irc_examples.rst

    the client’s hostname (if the server cannot resolve the client’s hostname, the IP address is used).

+The following figure shows a variant of the communication described above:

 .. figure:: duplicatenick.png
    :alt: Connecting to an IRC server when the chosen nick is taken.

    Connecting to an IRC server when the chosen nick is taken.

-Figure [fig:duplicatenick] shows a variant of the communication described above.
 If a user tries to register with a nick that is already taken, the server will send back a ``ERR_NICKNAMEINUSE`` reply (code ``433``).
 Notice how the parameters in this reply are slightly
 different: